qweilak/MapGen/README.md

 # MapGen
 Is a personal project to procedurally generate a grid of 2D tiles by theme.
+The map generated with this grid has size limits bound to the size of the screen.

 It has a spawn chance for each tile depending on the chance assigned to themes.